About the Roman Town House

 The Roman Town House sits in the grounds of County Hall in Dorchester.
 The area is known as Colliton Park because from the 17th century it formed the grounds of Colliton House.
 Colliton Park lies in the north-west corner of the Roman town known as Durnovaria.

-In the 1930s the former Dorset County Council bought Colliton Park to build a new County Hall.
+In the 1930s Dorset County Council bought Colliton Park to build a new County Hall.
 In an early example of rescue archaeology, a team from the Dorset Natural History and Archaeological Society excavated in advance of development.
 They found the remains of at least 8 buildings dating from the Roman period, of which the building that became known as the Roman Town House was the best example.

 Dorset County Council decided to keep the Roman Town House on permanent display.
 In the 1990s a cover building, designed in the style of the Roman original, was constructed over one range of the house, and further improvements were made about 10 years later.